mipmip/react_express_electron/README.md

 ## Known Issues

 - The github action that's supposed to build the installers, builds a broken `.dmg` file, due to it not being signed.

+### GitHub Action

+The action triggers on a new tag created with the format `v*.*.*`.
+It will build the installers and upload them as release assets.